Guannings/Alpha-Dominator-Quant/README.md

 c.
 Model Vetoes: While the Rate Shock Guard and Anxiety Veto are designed to mitigate losses, they are based on historical thresholds that may fail in unprecedented macro-economic environments.

+d.
 Market Data: Data fetched from third-party APIs (e.g., Yahoo Finance) may be delayed, inaccurate, or incomplete.

 **4. Hardware and Computation Liability**